InteractiveDataVis/Interactive-Data-Vis-Spring2023/2_2_distributions/README.md

 ## Week 3 Assignment:

 - [ ] Implement your own scatterplot with a *different dataset* than the one used in our demo.

-- [ ] Implement a different transition than the one used in the demo (i.e., your dots should not move from left to center to right on transitions).
-Consider other visible properties that could change as an object is entering, exiting, etc. and what that change suggests about the state of that data point.
+- [ ] Size the dots by something data related.
+This requires creating a new scale.
+Carefully consider the domain and range of this new scale, and do your best to make the domain of the scale *dynamic* (i.e. would the scale still work if the data changed?).

-- [ ] Make intentional design decisions -- colors, sizes, axes, transitions, etc. should illustrate something interesting about or relevant to your data.
+- [ ] Make intentional design decisions -- colors, sizes, axes, etc. should illustrate something interesting about or relevant to your data.

-- [ ] Post your code and deployed links to the Tutorial 3 post on the Commons.

 **BONUS:**

-- [ ] Add another UI element to your page.
-Some ideas include another dropdown for another value, radio buttons, checkbox, an input field with a threshold value, swapping out metrics, etc.
-This means would entail:
-   - (1) updating `state` just as the dropdown does, so that you can keep track of your new application state (though you will probably be updating a *new* state property).
-   - (2) calling `draw()` on `change` to update your visualization with the new application state, and
-   - (3) altering the data visualization appropriately.
+- [ ] Add a label to each dot using the same method in which we appended them. **HINT:** you can either append one group that is positioned that includes both the circle and the label, or you can append all circles, then all labels.
+- [ ] Play with your understanding of the SVG coordinate system by using `transform: translate(x, y)` to position your dots instead of `cx` and `cy`.
+Can you think of any benefits of this method?

 ## Deploy + Submit

 Once you've completed the assignment, use the Github workflow to deploy your work to **your fork** of the course repository.
-Post the following as a comment to the appropriate post on the [commons site](https://interactivedatavis2021.commons.gc.cuny.edu/):
+Post the following as a comment to the appropriate post on the [commons site](https://data73200fall2021.commons.gc.cuny.edu/):
 1. a link to your commited code repository (your link will look something like: `https://github.com/[YOUR_USERNAME]/Interactive-Data-Vis-Fall2021/[TUTORIAL_PATH]/`)
 2. a link to your deployed example (your link will look something like: `https://[YOUR_USERNAME].github.io/Interactive-Data-Vis-Fall2021/[TUTORIAL_PATH]/`)

-To receive full credit, you must post your stable path before the 12pm the day of the next class.